dfinity/examples/motoko/phone-book/README.md

 ## Source code

-This project is implemented using the following Motoko source code files:
+This project is implemented using the following source code files:

-- The `index.jsx` file contains the motoko that is compiled into the webapp index.js file loaded by your web browser.

 - The `main.mo` file contains the actor definition and public functions that the compiled canister exposes.

+- The `index.jsx` file contains the JavaScript, React, and HTML used to generate the front-end user interface for the application when it is launched in a web browser.

 ## Prerequisites

-You have downloaded and installed the SDK as described in [Getting started](https://sdk.dfinity.org/developers-guide/getting-started.html).
+You have downloaded and installed the SDK as described in the [Quick Start](https://sdk.dfinity.org/docs/quickstart/quickstart.html).

 ## Demo